dhanwar-naveen/Student_Admission_Management_System/README.md

 Thank you for your interest in SAMS!

-Installation
+# Installation

 To install SAMS, follow these steps:

 Clone the repository to your local machine.
-Install the necessary dependencies using npm install.
+Install the necessary dependencies using **npm install**.
-Run the application using npm start.
+Run the application using **npm start**.
 Usage
-Once the application is running, users can access the web interface by navigating to localhost:3000 in a web browser.
+Once the application is running, users can access the web interface by navigating to **localhost:3000** in a web browser.
 From there, students can submit their admission documents and track their application status, while administrators can manage applications, track progress, and generate reports.

-Dependencies
+# Dependencies
 SAMS requires the following dependencies to run:

-Node.js
+- Node.js
-Express.js
+- Express.js
-MongoDB
+- MongoDB
-Mongoose
+- Mongoose
-React.js
+- React.js
-Redux
+- Redux
-Contributing
+# Contributing
 We welcome contributions from the community!
 If you would like to contribute to SAMS, please submit a pull request with your changes.

-License
+# License
 SAMS is released under the MIT License.
 See the LICENSE file for more information.